The Stocking MillSleeps 4

 With stairs rising to the second floor, there is a further double bedroom with a standard size double bed.

-Off the landing on second floor is the recently fitted light and airy family sized bathroom.
+Off the landing on the second floor is the recently fitted light and airy family sized bathroom.
 Fitted with a modern suite comprising of a shower enclosure, separate bath, wash basin and wc.

 Cooking and Dining

 If you are not tempted to dine out every night in one of the Peak District's fine eating establishments, then you can cook happily in the compact yet well equipped modern kitchen.

 With a contemporary slate grey finish and gleaming work tops, the kitchen is well stocked for a self-catered holiday.
 The kitchen has an electric oven and hob, an abundance of cookware, pots and pans, microwave and crockery/utensils/glassware.

 The cleverly designed flexible dining space has been added in the cosy lounge.
 The bespoke drop leaf dining table pulls up to provide enough seats for four.

 Cosy Sitting Room

 Decorated in a modern palette of greys and yellows and furnished with modern fabrics with a country style, this is a charming snug to curl up and relax in after a day out in the fresh air.

 The toasty warmth of the log burner provides a focal point in the room, set in the restored ‘Grit stone’ fireplace, revealed during the recent renovations.